QingyuanS/CSCI596-FinalProject/README.md

 - The model envovles MPI programing
 - The model running is based on GPU which is possible to accelerate the program **Goal**<br />
-Can Produce a reasonable regional precipitation field
+Can Produce a reasonable regional precipitation field<br />